 Finally, if they can be accessed, examine the duct work

 for any signs of cracking or unsealed joints.
 If you notice any of these issues it’s probably due to a lack of professional maintenance.
 A Precision Tune-up will include a heating system cleaning and visual inspection of the heating system and provide solutions to any furnace repair problems.

-If any furnace or heating problems still exist or remain unresolved, call an experienced NATE-certified heating contractor
+If any furnace or heating problems still exist or remain unresolved, call an experienced ACE-certified heating contractor

 to rectify the situation with necessary repairs and Precision Tune-up